Learn how to design your executive offices with the help of the latest interior design trends.

 - Some executive offices are multifunctional and offer additional services such as private bathrooms, rest areas, shelves to store clothes or office supplies.

 - Many executive offices not only receive partners and clients, but they also organize meetings with other collaborators.
-This is why they have mobile and adaptable furniture, tables, sofas, ergonomic chairs, to facilitate the exchange of ideas.
+This is why they have moveable office furniture, tables, sofas, ergonomic chairs, to facilitate the exchange of ideas.

 - Some have a reception area to control visitors.